GlobalFishingWatch/ais-listener/README.md

   </a>
 </p>

-A service that receives NMEA-encoded AIS messages via UDP or TCP and writes them to GCS.
+A service that receives messages through network sockets and publish them to desired destinations.

 [requirements.txt]: requirements.txt
 [pyproject.toml]: pyproject.toml